aaronhallaert/advanced-git-search.nvim/README.md

     use({
         "aaronhallaert/advanced-git-search.nvim",
         config = function()
-            require("telescope").load_extension("advanced_git_search")

-            require("telescope").setup{
+            -- optional: setup telescope before loading the extension require("telescope").setup{
                 -- move this to the place where you call the telescope setup function extensions = {
                     advanced_git_search = {
                         -- fugitive or diffview
                         diff_plugin = "fugitive",
+                        -- customize git in previewer
+                        -- e.g. flags such as { "--no-pager" }, or { "-c", "delta.side-by-side=false" }
+                        git_flags = {},
+                        -- customize git diff in previewer
+                        -- e.g. flags such as { "--raw" }
+                        git_diff_flags = {},
                     }
                 }
             }

+            require("telescope").load_extension("advanced_git_search")
         end,
         requires = {
             "nvim-telescope/telescope.nvim",
             -- to show diff splits and open commits in browser "tpope/vim-fugitive",
-            -- OPTIONAL: to replace the diff from fugitive with diffview.nvim -- (fugitive is still needed to open in browser) -- "sindrets/diffview.nvim",
+            -- optional: to replace the diff from fugitive with diffview.nvim -- (fugitive is still needed to open in browser) -- "sindrets/diffview.nvim",
         },